vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/06_kAlAdhvaprakAshanam.md

 <details><summary>English</summary>

 When in one digit (angula) the number of lunar phases is conceived to be three hundred, then one-fifth of a digit makes one year.[^85] Following this method of calculation, what was previously described as one casaka, i.e., one and one-fifth digits, then the period of five years will place in one passage of the sun from one sign of the zodiac to another (samkrānti).

+[^85]:

+    The normal period of the year with reference to human beings and the supposed year of the vital breath are different.
 </details>

 +++(३६०*६० = २१६०० इति)+++